norman/friendly_id/README.md

   `should_generate_new_friendly_id?` method.

-* The `friendly_id` Rails generator now generates an initializer showing you how to do some commmon global configuration.
+* The `friendly_id` Rails generator now generates an initializer showing you how to do some common global configuration.

 * The Globalize plugin has moved to a separate gem (currently in alpha).